 Guide to Road Design Parts 5, 5a, 5b (Drainage) (Austroads)

-For catchments less than 8 hectares, surface water runoff using the rational method will be accepted.
+For catchments less than 4 hectare, surface water runoff using the rational method will be accepted.
 For larger catchments or where significant storage elements (such as stormwater detention and treatment devices) are incorporated, surface water runoff should be determined using an appropriate hydrological or hydraulic computerised model.

-All modelling must be carried out in accordance with the Regional Council’s stormwater runoff modelling guideline.
+All modelling must be carried out in accordance with the Regional Council’s ‘Stormwater Runoff Modelling Guideline’.

-A complete copy of the model must be provided to Council at no charge.
+A complete copy of the model must be provided to Council along with the development application supporting documents.
 All underlaying assumptions (such as losses, time of concentration, and catchment areas) must be clearly stated (in the supporting report) so that a full check of calculations is possible.

 Primary system design requirements

-The land drainage system must be capable of serving the entire catchment upstream of the development and must mitigate the effect it may have on downstream waterways and adjoining areas.
+The stormwater system must be capable of serving the entire contributing catchment upstream of the development and must mitigate the effect it may have on downstream waterways and adjoining areas.
 It must be designed within the terms of any accepted ICMP.

 The means of stormwater disposal must be capable of serving the whole of the lot.
 Where connection to Council’s stormwater system is utilised, the connection must be able to service at least the whole building and developed area available on the lot.
 Generally, each lot will have a single stormwater connection.